MAILFERT-Sebastien/UNLOC/README.md

 N.B. and D.M. supervised the study and conceived the project.
 S. Mailfert, A.R., L.B., J.T., and N.B. developed the algorithms and performed the simulations.
 S.B., S. Mailfert, and S. Monneret designed the optical bench.
 R.F., M.-C.B., and Y.H. performed experimental observations.
 And all authors contributed to the interpretation of the data.
 N.B., S. Mailfert, and D.M. wrote the manuscript.

 ## Licence
+Please read an agrre the "SOFTWARE LICENSE FOR RESEARCH USE.pdf" file

 ## Acknowledgments
 We acknowledge Marc Allain, Sophie Brasselet, Hai-Tao He, Hervé Rigneault, and Muriel Roche for their critical reading of the manuscript and Emily Witty (AngloScribe) for language editing.
 We thank Christophe Leterrier for valuable discussions and Florian Levet for his advice on the SR-Tesseler analysis.